KP-Wiki/GameLauncher/README.md

 8. Patcher needs to be launched from the games folder.
 It will detect games version from "version" file.
 9. It will query webserver for list of available builds and patches and determine if patching can be performed.
 10. On players command, Patcher will download and apply 1 or more consequtive patches till the latest version.
-11. If any patch could result in data loss, patching will be calcelled.
+11. If any patch could result in data loss, patching will be cancelled.

 ## Configuring
 1. Open src\KM_Settings.pas and fill in constants.